jaroslavstehlik/GameDevForBeginners/Documentation~/game_dev/theory/time.md

 Games are considered one of the hardest discipline in computer science because they have to run in realtime.
 Realtime means that our game has to be responsive towards user input.
-If the game would take 1 second to respond to user input it would be still considered realtime application but from game perspective it would be unplayable.
+If the game would take 1 second to respond to user input it would be still considered realtime application but from game perspective it could be unplayable.

 # History